taikun-cloud/Taikun-CloudWorks-Documentation/docs/CloudWorks/Getting_Started/Connect_your_Cloud.md

 ## [**Supported Cloud Providers**](https://docs.taikun.cloud/CloudWorks/Supported_Cloud_Providers/All_Cloud_Providers_Overview/)

-Taikun currently supports the following cloud services: **AWS, Azure, GCP, OpenStack, VMware Tanzu, Openshift, VMware vSphere, Zadara, Zededa, and Proxmox.**
+Taikun CloudWorks currently supports the following cloud services: **AWS, Azure, GCP, OpenStack, VMware Tanzu, Openshift, VMware vSphere, Zadara, Zededa, and Proxmox.**
-To use Taikun for managing your Kubernetes clusters on these platforms, you need to add your cloud credentials.
+To use Taikun CloudWorks for managing your Kubernetes clusters on these platforms, you need to add your cloud credentials.
 For more details, refer to the Supported Cloud Providers section.

 ---

 ## **Add Cloud Credentials**

-Follow these steps to add your Cloud credentials in Taikun:
+Follow these steps to add your Cloud credentials in Taikun CloudWorks:

-1. **Log in to your Taikun account** and navigate to the **Cloud Credentials** section in the left-hand navigation panel.
+1. **Log in to your Taikun CloudWorks account** and navigate to the **Cloud Credentials** section in the left-hand navigation panel.

 2. **Click on "Add Cloud Credentials"** in the top-right corner.